 In a small kitchen every centimetre of space has to work for you.
 Here are some suggestions for overcoming common problems and at the same time giving the room your own individual touch;

 Limited width in a narrow passage kitchen Where there is only space for units and working surface along one side of the kitchen consider putting up shallow shelves that run from floor to ceiling along the opposite wall.
 This form of storage, suitable for dried foods as wellas utensils and china and glass, is immensely practical as everything can be easily seen - there is just no room for one item to be hidden from view behind another.
+Shallow shelves provide one of the most efficient forms of kitchen storage.

 Hard-to-reach corners Ideal in this situation are revolving wire or plastic tray carousels which swing out towards you, providing easy access to those items stored at the back.
 In quarter-turn carousels the baskets are fitted to the door jamb and have revolving hinge fittings.
 Half-turn trays fit on to a tube, as do three-quarter corner carousel trays.
 When planning a new kitchen, consider placing the cooker or sink at an angle across the corner; this position provides extra working space around the fitment and space for utensils at the black.